EPCL: Frozen CLIP Transformer is An Efficient Point Cloud Encoder: Related Work

 \subsection{Point cloud representation learning}

-Learning discriminative point cloud representation plays critical role for downstream tasks.
-The existing methods can be divided into three categories: point-based and voxel-based.
+Learning discriminative point cloud representation plays a critical role in downstream tasks.
+The existing methods can be divided into two categories, \emph{i.e.}, point-based and voxel-based methods.

-\textbf{Point-based methods} start from 3D points and extract representation based on multi-layer perception \cite{qi2017pointnet}, graph convolution \cite{wang2019dynamic} and kernel-based convolution \cite{thomas2019kpconv}.
-The objective of these methods is to leverage the global structure information or local property of point neighbour to describe the 3D point cloud.
-The advantages of these methods are that feature can directly extract from analyzing point neighbours, the memory consumption is relatively small and no preprocessing steps are required.
+\textbf{Point-based methods} extract discriminative representation from raw points using either multi-layer perception \cite{qi2017pointnet}, graph convolution \cite{wang2019dynamic} or kernel-based convolution \cite{thomas2019kpconv}.
+The objective of these methods is to leverage the global structure information or local property of point neighbours to describe the 3D point cloud.
+The advantages of these methods are that features can directly extract from analyzing point neighbours, the memory consumption is relatively small and no preprocessing steps are required.

 \textbf{Voxel-based methods} require to pre-process the given point clouds into voxels.
 Then, voxel-based convolution neural networks are applied to extract the representation.
-Typical examples are voxelNet \cite{riegler2017octnet} and Minkowski Engine \cite{choy20194d}.
-They design octree-based convolution and sparse convolution to effectively extract the local representation of 3D point cloud without large GPU memory consumption.
-The advantage of these methods are that the representation can easily overcome the density variation.
+Typical examples are VoxelNet \cite{riegler2017octnet} and Minkowski Engine \cite{choy20194d}.
+They design octree-based convolution and sparse convolution to effectively extract the local representation of the point cloud without large GPU memory consumption.
+The advantage of these methods is that the representation can easily overcome the density variation.